 As so often happens, something I read winds its way into a current experience.
 This time it's about living while dying and making those last days, weeks, or months memorable.
 Eight years ago when we adopted Holly, our rambunctious and nervous doberman, we said that we would give her a good life for as long as we had her.
 We have honoured that promise.
 Our furry, high-maintenance, 4-legged personal trainer loves us as much as we love her.

 Driving Miss Norma

-I recently read Driving Miss Norma, a story about a 90 year old woman who opted to travel with her son, daughter-in-law and Ringo, their Standard Poodle, rather than be tethered to life-sustaining, but not necessarily life-enhancing, medical devices.
-The book chronicles the beautiful, poignant relationships that develop between Norma, Tim, Ramie and Ringo, while they travel the U.S. in their motor home.
+I recently read Driving Miss Norma, a story about a 90-year-old woman who opted to travel with her son, daughter-in-law and Ringo, their Standard Poodle, rather than be tethered to life-sustaining, but not necessarily life-enhancing, medical devices.
+The book chronicles the beautiful, poignant relationships that develop between Norma, Tim, Ramie and Ringo while they travel the U.S. in their motor home.
 As the miles flew by, so too did the year.
 Joy, love, tears, pain, surprise, friendships, adventure; all the things that are part of the human experience, but with a difference.
-Those experiences occurred as the family travelled the contiguous states in their motor home, with the shadow of Norma’s cancer growing larger as the miles rolled by.
+Those experiences occurred as the family traveled the contiguous states in their motor home, with the shadow of Norma's cancer growing larger as the miles rolled by.

 This book is more of a celebration of life, family, resilience and love.
 I smiled, I laughed and yes, I even cried.
 It reminds me that life is made up of choices, even when it seems that there are no more choices to make.
 Tim and Ramie found a way to make Norma's remaining time memorable and as pain-free as possible.
 As a consequence, Norma was able to regain the sense of adventure that was at the core of who she was.

 - Driving Miss Norma: 91-Year-Old Who Hit the Road After Cancer Diagnosis Dies